vertica/vertica-prometheus-exporter/README.md

 **Documentation and Examples** - We are supplying several documents beyond this README file to help users get the most out of the exporter.
 There are some example collector files that can be used to get started and then be built upon to suit your needs.
 There are also documents on docker builds, configuration, troubleshooting, and tips and techniques.

 **Open Source Contributors** - This project is open source and allows contributors.
 Users are encouraged to submit code for fixes and/or enhancements.
-Additionally users can contribute metrics collector files they've developed that they feel might benefit the Vertica community.
+Additionally, users can contribute metrics collector files they've developed that they feel might benefit the Vertica community.
 Hopefully this will result in a growing collection of metrics that can be used by all to get the most value from the exporter.

 ## Usage

-Get Prometheus vertica prometheus exporter, either as a tarball, packaged release, build it yourself, or build a docker image.
+Get Vertica Prometheus Exporter, either as a tarball, packaged release, build it yourself, or build a docker image.
 All releases use the same basic directory layout.
 The binary expects there to be a metrics dir below it with the desired collector files (supplied examples or your own).
 It will create the logfile directory for the exporter log if it doesn't exist.

 A note about the supplied example collector files.
 The example collector files all query Vertica's system tables.
 So the user that you use in your data_source_name must be the dbadmin or a user that has sysmonitor as it's default role.
 We recommend you create a user specifically for the exporter and give it the sysmonitor default role.
 This gives the user ability to select system and data collector tables but none of the other dbadmin capabilities.
-See the Vertica documentaiton for more details on the sysmonitor role.
+See the Vertica documentation for more details on the sysmonitor role.

-The vertica--prometheus-exporter is registered with [Prometheus](https://github.com/prometheus/prometheus/wiki/Default-port-allocations) and is coded to run on port 9968.
+The vertica-prometheus-exporter is registered with [Prometheus](https://github.com/prometheus/prometheus/wiki/Default-port-allocations) and is coded to run on port 9968.
 That port number should not be changed unless it's to avoid a conflict with another product that can't be changed.

 Use the -help flag to get help information.
 ```shell